hbouvier/dns/README.md

 DNS
 ===

-A DNS Server with an Web UI and using Redis a configuration store
+A DNS Server with an Web UI and using Redis a configuration store.
+Read further for Docker instructions.

 ## Installation